Cetin-Lab/Nextday-Wildfire-Spread-Prediction/README.md

 - All HT/DCT blocks operate on power-of-two spatial resolutions.
 - Gaussian preprocessing is optional and configurable.
-- Both PyTorch and TensorFlow pipelines are supported.
+- Both PyTorch and TensorFlow environments are needed.